PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-UserProperties              -   returns all properties specified for users, or a set of user:prop names Get-ComputerProperties          -   returns all properties specified for computers, or a set of computer:prop names Get-LastLoggedOn                -   return the last logged on user for a target host Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host
+    Get-UserProperties              -   returns all properties specified for users, or a set of user:prop names Get-ComputerProperties          -   returns all properties specified for computers, or a set of computer:prop names Get-LastLoggedOn                -   return the last logged on user for a target host Get-UserLogonEvents             -   returns logon events from the event log for a specified host Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host
     Invoke-SearchFiles              -   search a local or remote path for files with specific terms in the name